-There are several parental tax deductions and credits available to those with dependent children.
+There are several parental tax deductions and credits available to eligible families.
 Some are only available to parents who pay day care costs or higher education expenses.
-The child and dependent credit, however, doesn’t require parents to cover any particular costs.
+But the child tax credit doesn’t require parents to cover any particular costs.

-Given the 2021 tax code changes, it’s time to look into how to claim this valuable credit and how much it’s worth.
+Given the 2021 tax code changes, it’s time to look into how to claim this valuable federal income tax credit and how much it’s worth.

 Who Can Claim the Child Tax Credit?

 - Is a son, daughter, stepchild, adopted child, eligible foster child, brother, sister, stepbrother, stepsister, half-brother, half-sister, or a descendant of any of these — for example, your grandchild, niece, or nephew

 - Is under the age of 18 at the end of the tax year